 The Company records cash that it receives upon the exercise of equity awards by crediting common stock and additional paid-in capital.
-The Company received \$454, and \$10,970 in cash proceeds from the exercise of equity awards in 2013 and 2014, respectively.
-There were no cash proceeds from the exercise of equity awards in 2015.
+The Company received \$10,970 in cash proceeds from the exercise of equity awards in 2014.
+There were no cash proceeds from the exercise of equity awards in

+2015 and 2016.
 The Company also realizes an income tax benefit from the exercise of certain equity awards.

-Upon exercise, the related deferred tax assets are reversed and the difference between the deferred tax assets and the realized tax benefit creates a tax windfall or shortfall that increases or decreases the additional paid-in capital pool ("APIC Pool").
-If the APIC Pool is reduced to zero, additional shortfalls are treated as a current tax expense.
-The total tax benefit recorded in additional paid-in capital was \$7,075, \$14,712, and \$12,024, in 2013, 2014, and 2015, respectively.
+Upon exercise, the related deferred tax assets are reversed and the difference between the deferred tax assets and the realized tax benefit creates a tax windfall or shortfall that increases or decreases income tax expense.
+The total tax benefit recorded in income tax expense was \$9,140, in 2016.
+Prior to 2016, tax benefits from exercises of equity awards were recorded in additional paid-in capital and were \$14,712 and \$12,024, in 2014 and 2015, respectively.
+See Recent Accounting Pronouncements for discussion of this change in accounting principle

 The Company has a stock repurchase plan in place that has been authorized by the Board of Directors.
-As of January 2, 2016, \$100,000 was available to repurchase shares under this plan.
-The Company expended \$18,085, \$138,819, and \$61,181 to repurchase and retire shares during 2013, 2014, and 2015, respectively.
+As of December 31, 2016, \$35,390 was available to repurchase shares under this plan.
+During the years ended 2014, 2015, and 2016, the Company repurchased and retired 3,854 shares, 914 shares, and 1,106 shares for an aggregate price of \$138,819, \$61,181, and \$64,610, respectively.
 The excess of the repurchase price over par value is allocated between additional paid-in capital and retained earnings on a pro-rata basis.
 There currently is no expiration date on the remaining approved repurchase amount and no requirement for future share repurchases.